wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 ip.selector
 ^^^^^^^^^^^

-Defines if the user is allowed to change the selected index pattern directly from the top menu bar.
+Defines if the user is allowed to change the selected index pattern directly from the Wazuh Kibana plugin top menu.

 +--------------------+------------+
 | **Default value**  | true       |